AvMu/mastodon/installation instructions.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## AWS - docker - ubuntu 18.04

+**Overview**
+Below are the step by step instructions for getting a mastodon instance running smoothly on AWS using Docker.

+**Pre-requisites**
+  A. AWS t2 small instance
+  B. AWS S3 bucket
+  C. relevant user groups and keys for accessing intra AWS services
+  D. domain name with valid SSL

+**Modus operandi**
+  A.
+    1. As you login to AWS console from any browser, you can search / navigate to EC2.
+    2. If you want to run without incurring much cost, t2micro would be ideal.
+However, even after swap memory allocation, the installation fails at precompiling assets.
+Hence, t2small is preferred for smooth and error free installation.
+    3. Tried with free tier Linux AMI, but the installation would stuck up to some random unknown error.
+Hence, preferred choice would be latest stable version of ubuntu available from list.
+    4. once you review and launch, you can check the inbound rules for this EC2 instance by clicking launch wizard besides <inbound rules/>

+You can open issues for bugs you've found or features you think are missing.
+You can also submit pull requests to this repository, or submit translations using Weblate.
+To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
+If your contributions are accepted into Mastodon, you can request to be paid through [our OpenCollective](https://opencollective.com/mastodon).